 Where may dependent students take courses?

-Spouses and children of employees may only enroll in courses at La Salle University in either the Undergraduate Day Division or the College of Professional and Continuing Studies - Undergraduate section.
+Spouses and children of employees may only enroll in courses at La Salle University in either the Undergraduate Day Division or Undergraduate Evening and Weekend Programs.
 Dependent children may also attend as undergraduate day students at other cooperating post-secondary institutions through the Tuition Exchange Program.

 How do I apply for the Faculty/Staff Dependent Grant?

-For attendance at La Salle University, students must first be accepted by the Office of Admission or the College of Professional and Continuing Studies – Undergraduate section.
+For attendance at La Salle University, students must first be accepted by the Office of Admission or the Office of Adult Enrollment.
 Employees with eligible dependents must then complete the Employee Verification Form.
 This form, together with a copy of the employee's latest Federal income tax form and a copy of the student's bill, needs to be forwarded to the Human Resources Department.
 Human Resources will confirm eligibility and notify the Financial Aid Office to credit the student's account.
 The Employee Verification Form needs to be completed for each semester in which the student is applying for benefits.
 The Financial Aid Office must be notified if the student drops or adds courses so that their benefits can be adjusted.